Cabbage and Bean Soup

 Ingredients

-• Chicken stock – Use low or no sodium added chicken broth or stock.
+• Chicken stock – Use low or no-sodium-added chicken broth or stock.

-• Thyme leaves – For garnish.
+• Thyme leaves – For garnish; fresh thyme leaves only.
+Stripped from the stems.

-• Salt and freshly ground black pepper
+• Salt and freshly ground black pepper – Season to taste.

 Ingredients for Cabbage and Bean Soup are arranged on a countertop, including cannellini beans, fennel, onion, cabbage, chicken stock, lemon juice, garlic, olive oil, whipping cream, salt, and pepper.